Driante/RandomCompressedCoding/papers/Methods.md

 Fig.5 Data and fits. d) K-S distance between the distribution of complexity measure across different neurons.
 The minimum of the K-S distance is attained at $\sigma_f$ .
 The resulting Histogram is plotted in Fig. 5 a. b) Histogram of the R2 distribution.
 Even if the linear model underestimate the number of neurons with a good linear fit,  still gives a population with a broad distribution.
 More linearity can be achieved simply by introducing a non-linearity. c) Fraction of variance explained by the principal components.

-				-  Finally, we want to analyse the coding properties at this best $\sigma_f$ , and compare them with the classical parametric shape of tuning curves.
+Finally, we want to analyse the coding properties at this best $\sigma_f$ , and compare them with the classical parametric shape of tuning curves.
 For a fixed noise, there exist two regions in the $N-\sigma$ plane where one coding scheme is better than the other.
 This regions change changing the noise.

 - The noise distribution is extremely irregular.
 The signal to noise variance  has a very broad distribution over neurons, not correlated with the number of trials.
 Moreover no simple parametric function of the mean is able to explain the noise distribution.
 - Therefore, we have been conservative and we analysed the performance of the network over several values of noise variance.

+	x	-  Finally, we want to analyse the coding properties at this best $\sigma_f$ , and compare them with the classical parametric shape of tuning curves.
+For a fixed noise, there exist two regions in the $N-\sigma$ plane where one coding scheme is better than the other.
+This regions change changing the noise.
+			-  The noise distribution is extremely irregular.
+The signal to noise variance  has a very broad distribution over neurons, not correlated with the number of trials.
+Moreover no simple parametric function of the mean is able to explain the noise distribution.